Louisiana DOGE Secret Meetings May Have Involved Plans to Cut Medicaid-Updated

 One of the consulting companies the group met with was Guidehouse, a firm from the D.C. area, and one of the top consulting groups contracted by both federal and state governments.

-Guidehouse was recently contracted by the federal government in 2024 to "accelerate digital transformation, and revolutionize how government agencies tackle mission-critical challenges and drive transformative change."
+Guidehouse was selected for an 8 year contract by the FBI in 2024 to "accelerate digital transformation, and revolutionize how government agencies tackle mission-critical challenges and drive transformative change."

 A webpage for Guidehouse states "Delivering meaningful business results across geographies calls for a local “boots on the ground” approach with a global understanding of where our work has impact.
 Our worldwide reach spans over 50 offices across four continents."